 panel[0].annotate('<b>You Are Here</b>', size=20, font='SansSerif.bold', lat=43.5, lon=-89.2, color='Red') Click Evaluate.

 The bottom left corner of the text is located at the specified latitude/longitude coordinates.
 Line and element coordinates are also available in annotate.
-Color can be specified using RGB values, or the color name. html tags can also be used to do things like make the font bold.
+Color can be specified using RGB values, or the color name. html tags can also be used for font formatting, such as making the font bold.

 In the input field, type: